An initiative exploring new approaches to governance for nonprofits.

 It’s time to stop the inertia

-For nonprofits and charities, the traditional model of a board of directors isn’t keeping pace with the changing nature of the sector.
+Over the years, governance models and strategies have largely focused on the performance of the board of directors.
 Governance is important for the accountability and responsibilities of an organization, but how else can we be doing this?

 We know there are no quick fixes or simple answers, and that people from the sector itself will be critical to successfully reimagine governance.
 Add your voice to the conversation: